viztini/archtype/README.md

-# Archtype
+# archtype

 A typing game for Arch Linux commands, written in Python.
-Test your typing speed and accuracy with over 200 real Arch Linux commands!
+Test your typing speed and accuracy with almost 200 real Arch Linux commands!

 ## How it works